 I am all for fancy shoes, don’t get me wrong, but a pair of Laboutin heels are not going to make walking about in the squelchy heather much fun for you.
 I would urge you to at least think about your shoe choice.
 Will your footwear dictate what you do, or don’t do, on your day?
 Will you want to walk across the sandy beach or up to the top of a viewpoint in Glencoe if it will spoil your shoes or be uncomfortable?
+Will anyone ever even see your shoes?
 There are, of course, three solutions.
 You could wear the shoes and accept that they will get moss and deer poo on them.
 You could go all-out and wear something more robust (I’m not necessarily talking about hiking boots here either, although they can be cool too) or you could bring something better for walking in and change into your fancy shoes for the ceremony and photographs.

 Tip 3 – The Dress

 Basically what I am trying to say is, don’t let your dress ruin your enjoyment of your wedding day.
 I have worked with countless brides who have had the most beautiful dresses that were also practical (in a fancy frock sort of way).
 Some had short trains and some were simply short.
-Pockets are useful too, as is finding a dress that’s loose enough to fit a set of thermals underneath if you plan to be outside.
+Pockets are useful too (anyone have a tissue?), as is finding a dress that’s loose enough to fit a set of thermals underneath if you plan to be outside.
 Don’t laugh – I have had plenty of brides with amazing dresses who were wearing Smartwool leggings underneath.
 Your wedding dress might just be the most expensive item of clothing you will ever wear – at least make sure that it fits into your vision for your wedding day.